background participants

 Genetic Variants of Interest

-Clinicians and researchers are investigating the following de novo genetic change to see if it is causing the participant’s symptoms:
+Clinicians and researchers are investigating the following genetic change to see if it is causing the participant’s symptoms:

 Gene